top of page

 Corn silage is our own non-GMO corn planted, grown and harvested by the Curtiss family, stored here on our farm.
 It includes the corn from the ground up to the tassles so that the cows get what they would if they were foraging - the entire plant.
 Our corn silage is high in energy and digestibility and provides more fiber than if the cow was eating just the tops of the corn.n plants.

-Transporting Greek Yogurt and Raw Milk in The Heat
+Transporting Greek Yogurt & Raw Milk in The Heat

 Keeping raw milk cold is critical to keeping it fresh.
 Raw milk should always be stored in the refrigerator, not left out on the table or counter.
 If it does get left out accidentally, it will begin to grow bacteria, thus, shortening the shelf life.